-Based on 2018 data, we have calculated our total value chain carbon footprint.
-The majority of emissions are generated in the supply chain whereas our own operations generate limited climate impact, largely thanks to using 100% renewable electricity.
+Telia Company total value chain GHG emissions* in 2020 amounted to 1,150 ktons of CO2e (2018: 1,175 ktons).
+The majority (99%) of emissions are generated in the value chain (scope 3) whereas our own operations generate limited climate impact, largely thanks to the use of 100% renewable electricity.

 Value chain carbon footprint